 I love this one cause it allows me to use some of my washi tape collection.

 Something I really love about it is the color palette on the top.
-Cool element to use as decoration but also a great reference for the entire theme.
+Cool element to use as decoration but also an excellent reference for the entire theme.

 Totally took me a while to figure out this one, but I definitely like the idea.